Donating blood is a safe and simple procedure that takes about 30 minutes. All needles are new, sterile, used only once and incinerated after use.

 But many people are still uncertain as to exactly what happens when you donate blood.

-This is how the actual donation process works: like this:
+This is how the actual donation process works:

 - You will answer questions regarding your health and social behaviour;